klauer/epics-sumo-mirror/doc/reference-sumo-scan.rst

 paths.
 The program assumes that each module has a path of the form "[BASEDIR]/[MODULEPATH]/[VERSION]".
 [VERSION] is simply the last part of the path that contains no slashes "/".
-[BASEDIR] is given as a command line option to the program (see `group-basedir`_) and [MODULEPATH] is all that remains of the path.
+[BASEDIR] is given as a command line option to the program (see option "--group-basedir") and [MODULEPATH] is all that remains of the path.
 In order to create a *modulename* the program changes all characters in [MODULEPATH] to uppercase and replaces all slashes "/" with underscore "_" characters.
 Here is an example of the created datastructure in `JSON <http://www.json.org>`_ format::

   {